sekineh/pcap-file-index-rs/README.md

   - support other than little endian: yes
   - support nanosecond pcap: yes
   - support write: yes
-  - can access to undelying reader: yes
+  - can access to underlying reader: yes

 - pcap-rs 1.0.1 - nom-based pcap parser
   - support other than little endian: yes